Trashology 101: Waste Reduction for Grades 3-5

 Through Trashology 101, young people will learn how they are connected to the environment, how solid waste management impacts the environment, and how they can personally make a positive impact in their school, home and community.

-To request a copy of the Trashology 101 curriculum click here
+Request a copy of Trashology 101

-Commercial Assistance Program- Up to $500 in supplies
+Commercial Assistance Program - Up to $500 in supplies

-Schools are eligible for FREE waste consulting services, along with assistance of up to $500 in supplies to support a diversion program including but not limited to reduction, recycling, and composting.
+Schools are eligible for FREE waste consulting services, along with assistance of up to $500 in supplies to support a diversion program, including but not limited to: reduction, recycling and composting.
 Our staff have worked with many schools to start programs from scratch, or expand on current efforts.
 We have a variety of resources and lessons learned from other schools that can be shared with you.

 Each school must complete a waste assessment by Johnson County staff prior to requesting assistance.
 Partners will submit an application and each request will be evaluated and approved by staff.
 Approved assistance will be given on a first come, first serve basis to partners based upon identified needs and recommendations by staff.
 SIGN UP NOW!

-If you would like more information, please email Charles Marx or call 913-715-6981
+If you would like more information, please contact Trent Thompson 913-715-6938.

 Kansas Green Schools